techidaily/site-games-able/source/_posts/a-selective-guide-to-exceptional-twitch-download-apps.md

 To download content using UnTwitch, follow these steps:

-1. Go to[UnTwitch](https://untwitch.com/) and locate the Twitch video you want to download.
+1. Go to [UnTwitch](https://untwitch.com/) and locate the Twitch video you want to download.
 2. Copy the video's URL, paste it into UnTwitch, and click**Submit** .
 ![Submitting the URL of the Twitch video we want to download using UnTwitch online downloader.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/1-submitting-the-url-of-the-twitch-video-we-want-to-download-using-untwitch-online-downloader.jpg)
 3. Choose your preferred resolution from the dropdown menu under**Available video download formats.**